 My platinum prints are hand coated-mixed emulsions.
 These sensitizers are mixed just prior to use and coated on the paper with a Japanese Joto Brush or watercolor brush or glass rod.
 Once dry, a contact negative is placed in direct contact with the paper.
 It is then exposed to ultraviolet light on a NuArk 26-K Plate Burner.
 The exposure to the light source takes several minutes or more depending on the density and contrast of the negative.

 The image tone of a platinum & palladium print can vary widely in color.
 These prints can range from a cool, slightly purple black to split tones of brown and warm black, to a very warm brown.
 The proportions of platinum to palladium in the emulsion, choice of developers and the temperature of the developer control the final color.

 Since these emulsions are mixed and coated by hand no two prints are ever exactly the same.
 Some practitioners of these historic processes leave brush strokes plainly visible.
 My opinion on this is it depends on the print.
 I find that some prints seeing the brush marks adds to the artistic expression of the work and sometimes it’s distracting.
 So I judge it on a print-by-print basis.
-In general I usually like to see the brush strokes on large prints.
 My goal is to make your prints a beautiful piece of art, not just a photograph.
 Most of my work can be printed in Platinum/Palladium.
 I can also make one of your photos into a Platinum Print.
 Please contact me for prices and sizes and estimated times to complete a work.